guyinterlinked/guyinterlinked.github.io/_posts/2023-03-03-hiding-posts-with-jekyll.md

 hidden: true
 ---

 A couple of weeks ago I was working on the [game of posts]({% post_url 2023-02-10-a-game-of-posts%}) and wanted to implement a structure with a main post visible from the home page, and from that main post link to other posts in the series (and from those posts, link to other posts, etc.).
-Asside from the main post, I would like all other posts in the series to be invisible from the home page, the idea being the only way to read the posts is to play the game.[^1] During my research I came across the post variable `hidden`, which when set `hidden: true` will prevent a given post from appearing in [`paginator.posts`](https://jekyllrb.com/docs/pagination/).
+Aside from the main post, I would like all other posts in the series to be invisible from the home page, the idea being the only way to read the posts is to play the game.[^1] During my research I came across the post variable `hidden`, which when set `hidden: true` will prevent a given post from appearing in [`paginator.posts`](https://jekyllrb.com/docs/pagination/).
 I assumed that setting `hidden: true` would also hide the posts from other places, but that is not the case.[^2]

 My understanding of Jekyll is still quite superficial, and in a hurry to implement *something*, I misunderstood `hidden: true` to be a magic bullet I could ... shoot at the problem.
 Let's check out my [index.md](https://github.com/guyinterlinked/guyinterlinked.github.io/blob/main/index.md?plain=1) and see if I can get any clues.
 See below in it's entirety: